Braves vs. Rockies Player Props Betting Odds

 Olson Stats

-- Olson brings a four-game streak with at least one hit into this one.
-In his last five games he is hitting .368 with three doubles, a walk and four RBI.
+- Olson enters this game looking to extend his five-game hit streak.
+In his last five games he is batting .421 with three doubles, a triple, three walks and four RBI.

 Olson Recent Games